 Why are you calling this an expansion of your services?
 What are you already doing?

-Somerset West Community Health Centre already offers a range of harm reduction services.
-These include providing clean injection and safer inhalation supplies and condoms through the Needle Exchange and Safer Inhalation (NESI) program.
+Somerset West Community Health Centre has been offering a range of harm reduction services for 20 years.
+These include providing condoms, and clean injection and safer inhalation supplies through the Needle Exchange and Safer Inhalation (NESI) program.
 The Centre also offers smoking reduction support.